Golden Rules of Accounting Overview & Types

 3. Fair Value Accounting: Modern rules often incorporate fair value accounting, which requires assets and liabilities to be reported at their current market values.
 This approach provides more accurate information about a company’s financial health.

 5. Leasing Standards: Modern accounting rules have introduced changes in how leases are accounted for.
-Under the new standards, most leases are now recognized on the balance sheet, providing a more transparent view of a company’s financial obligations.
+Under the new standards, most leases are now recognised on the balance sheet, providing a more transparent view of a company’s financial obligations.

 6. Impairment Rules: These rules require companies to assess the value of their assets regularly.
 If an asset’s value has dropped significantly, it must be written down to its fair value, preventing overvaluation on the balance sheet.